2014 Houston Cougars football team

 The 2014 Houston Cougars football team represented the University of Houston in the 2014 NCAA Division I FBS football season.
 It was the 67th year of season play for Houston.
 The season was the second for the Cougars as a member of the American Athletic Conference and their first playing in their new stadium, TDECU Stadium in Houston.
 They finished the season 8–5, 5–3 in AAC play to finish in a tie for fourth place.
 They were invited to the Armed Forces Bowl where they defeated Pittsburgh.

 On December 8, head coach Tony Levine was fired.
-He finished with a record of 21–17 three seasons.
+He finished with a record of 21–17 in three seasons.
 Defensive coordinator David Gibbs led the Cougars in the Armed Forces Bowl.